What Is Compound Interest Explained Simply — A Beginner's Guide

 - After 2 years: about $7,772

-This is the structural reason high-interest debt is so corrosive.
+That's the structural reason high-interest debt is so corrosive.
 The compounding effect that makes a 7% retirement portfolio grow steadily over decades makes a 22% credit card balance grow much faster than expected.
-Paying down high-interest debt is, in effect, getting a guaranteed return at the debt's interest rate — there is no investment that reliably matches a 22% return, so paying off the credit card is mathematically equivalent to earning that rate.
+Paying down high-interest debt is, in effect, getting a guaranteed return at the debt's interest rate — there's no investment that reliably matches a 22% return, so paying off the credit card is mathematically equivalent to earning that rate.

 A simple real-world example